How I was seduced into trying to fix education

 Where we are today

-To realize our mission, we organized as a nonprofit.
+To realize our mission, we have organized as a nonprofit.
 We knew this choice would slow our progress (relative to organizing as a for-profit and welcoming investors), but it was the only way to guarantee that our true mission would not be derailed by other interests.

 *This is the ingredient that’s missing from current adaptive learning technologies.